-Famed French designer Pierre Cardin dies at 98
+Maverick French designer Pierre Cardin dies at 98

 After moving to Paris, he worked as an assistant in the House of Paquin starting in 1945 and also helped design costumes for the likes of Jean Cocteau.
 He also was involved in creating the costumes for the director’s 1946 hit, “Beauty and the Beast.”

-After working briefly with Elsa Schiaparelli and Christian Dior, Cardin opened his own house in the city’s tony first district.
+After working briefly with Elsa Schiaparelli and Christian Dior, Cardin opened his own house in Paris’ tony first district, starting with costumes and masks.

+Cardin delivered his first real collection in 1953.
+Success quickly followed, with the 1954 launch of the celebrated “bubble” dress, which put the label on the map.

+Cardin staged his first ready-to-wear show in 1959 at Paris’ Printemps department store, a bold initiative that got him temporarily kicked out of the Chambre Syndicale.
+Cardin’s relationship with the organization — the governing body of French fashion — was rocky, and he later left of his own volition to stage shows on his own terms.